markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 1. Click the **Text** tool button at the top of the buildpage.
 2. Drag out a text box where you want text to appear.
 The Text Editor window will open in a modal window.
 In the background,you will see your template, however it is not editable until you finish editing the text.
 3. Type the sample text you want to appear when the template is first loaded.
 For example, if you are creating a text box for a personalized email image, your text might say "Hi Name.
 Now is the time to save!"
 Later you'd add a text parameter to replace Name with a value you send on the URL.
 Your text will not appear in the template beneath the window until you click **Apply**.
-4. Toformatyourtext,select it by dragging with your mouse and choose a formatting control in the UI.
+4. To format your text,select it by dragging with your mouse and choose a formatting control in the UI.

-  * Don't forget to select the text first.
-Otherwise you won't be able to apply anyformatting.
    * There are many formatting options.
 Some of the most common are font (face), font size and font color,as well as left/center/right justification.
+   * Don't forget select the text first.
+Otherwise you won't be able to apply anyformatting.
    * To choose a different font, make sure you select the text and open the Font menu.
 The editor will show a list of all fonts uploaded to Dynamic Media Classic.
 If a font is also installed on your computer, it will show up in black.
 If it is not installed on your computer, it will show in red.
 However, it will still render in the preview window when you click **Apply**.
 You only need to upload fonts to Dynamic Media Classic to make them available to anyone using Dynamic Media Classic.
 Once you publish, the Image Server will use those fonts to generate the text — your users do not need to install any fonts to see the text you create because it part of an image.
    * Unlike Photoshop and Illustrator, the Image Server can align your text vertically in the text box.
 The default is top alignment.
 To change this, select your text and choose **Middle** or **Bottom** from the **Vertical Alignment** menu.
    * If you make the text too large for the box (or your text box is too small), all or part of it will get clipped and disappear.
 Reduce the font size or make the box larger.

 5. Click **Apply** to see your changes take effect in the work area window.
-You must click **Apply** , or else you will lose your edits.
+You must click **Apply**, or else you will lose your edits.
 6. When you are finished, click **Close**.
 If you want to go back to editing mode, double-click on the text layer to re-open the Text Editor.

 The text editor will preview exactly how big the font will be if you have the font installed locally on your system.

-### Adding Parameters to Text Layers
+### About Adding Parameters to Text Layers

 We now follow a similar process for adding text parameters as we did for layer parameters.
 Text layers can also take layer parameters for size, position, and so on; however, they can take additional parameters that allow you to control any aspect of the RTF.